eos/eos/doc/installation.rst

   # for the 'Scientific Software'
   sudo apt-get install libgsl0-dev libhdf5-serial-dev libfftw3-dev

-Do not install the ``Minuit2`` software via ``APT``, since there is presently a bug in the Debian/Ubuntu packages, which prevents EOS linking against the needed libraries.
 We recommend that you upgrade ``matplotlib`` to the latest available version by running the following command:

 ::